S Pass Singapore (2026): Requirements, Quota & Employer Eligibility Guide

 To learn more about the S-Pass quota, you can see below for details:

-If you are unsure about how to calculate your S-Pass quota, contact us for a Free Eligibility Assessment Today.
+If you are unsure about how to calculate your S Pass quota, contact us for a Free Eligibility Assessment Today.

 S-Pass Levy rate

-| Tier | Quota Percent | Monthly levy rate | Daily Levy Rate |
+| Sector | Quota cap (DRC) | Monthly levy rate | Daily levy rate |

-| Basic / Tier 1 | Up to 10% of the total company work force | 330 SGD | 10.85 SGD |
+| Services sector | 10% of total company workforce | SGD 650 | SGD 21.37 |

 Documents Required for S-Pass